Plaintiffs drop 1 lawsuit, file another over Lee statue

 RICHMOND, Va.
-(AP) — A group of property owners along Richmond’s famed Monument Avenue dropped one lawsuit and immediately replaced it with another on Thursday seeking to block the removal of a statue of Confederate Gen. Robert E. Lee, the group’s attorney said.
+(AP) — A group of property owners along Richmond’s famed Monument Avenue dropped one lawsuit and immediately replaced it with another on Wednesday seeking to block the removal of a statue of Confederate Gen. Robert E. Lee, an attorney for the group said.

 The six plaintiffs had initially filed a state lawsuit in Richmond Circuit Court on Monday, but Attorney General Mark Herring moved it to federal court.
-In response, the plaintiffs dropped the lawsuit altogether on Thursday and filed a new, similar suit again in the state court, said Attorney Patrick McSweeney.
-A copy of the new state complaint was not immediately available.
+The plaintiffs then dropped the lawsuit altogether on Wednesday and filed a new, similar suit again in the state court, said attorney Patrick McSweeney.

-The initial lawsuit challenged Gov. Ralph Northam’s authority to order the equestrian statue’s removal from its prominent place in the ex-capital of the Confederacy.
+The complaint challenges Gov. Ralph Northam’s authority to order the equestrian statue’s removal from its prominent place in the ex-capital of the Confederacy.

-The plaintiffs also argued that removing the statue would strip a stretch of Monument Avenue of its current National Historic Landmark designation, resulting in “the loss of favorable tax treatment” and reduced property values.
+It argues doing so would violate the terms of the deed conveying the statue, a 1889 legislative provision and state laws.
+It also says removing the statue would strip a stretch of Monument Avenue of its current National Historic Landmark designation, resulting in “the loss of favorable tax treatment” and reduced property values.

 Northam announced earlier this month that the statue would be taken down and moved to storage while his administration seeks public input on its future.
 He cited the pain gripping the country over the killing of George Floyd, a black man in Minneapolis who pleaded for air as a white police officer pressed a knee into his neck.

-Note: This story has been updated to correct the time element in the first and second paragraphs.